gvwilson/sensibleadventures/cloudherd/new.md

 head and cautioned her not to stay up too late.

-Lying in bed under a pair of blankets a few minutes later, Noxy looked up through the little skylight her father had put in for her when she was little and wondered what it had been like for him to realize he could do magic.
+Lying in bed under a pair of blankets a few minutes later, Noxy looked up through the skylight her father had made for her and wondered what it had been like for him to realize he could do magic.
 Her thoughts ran from there to the ocean he had sailed on, the ocean she secretly hoped to see for herself one day, and then her eyes closed and her breathing slowed and she dreamed.

 There was a house.
 Not a house like the ones in the village, with brick walls and cedar-shingled roofs, but one somehow woven together